Skip to main content

 There's no universally free medical alert system in Canada, but several programs significantly reduce or eliminate the cost for eligible seniors.

 Veterans Affairs Canada covers the full cost of a PERS system for eligible veterans, Canadian Armed Forces members, and RCMP retirees through their Treatment Benefits Program.
+Authorized providers include Holo Alert, Live Life Alarms, and Senior Protection.
 TELUS Health offers heavily subsidized rates for GIS recipients (as low as $4/month for in-home monitoring).
-Alberta's Special Needs Assistance for Seniors program provides financial assistance for personal response service monitoring fees for income-eligible seniors (single income threshold of $34,770).
+Alberta's Special Needs Assistance for Seniors program provides financial assistance for personal response service monitoring fees for income-eligible seniors.

 Medical alert monitoring costs may also be eligible as a medical expense for income tax credit purposes.
 Check current CRA guidelines for the latest eligibility criteria.